legitparty/path/README.md

 The typical method for tuning a piano is based on a 12 note reference temperament of a single octave to be extrapolated across the remaining octaves.
 This is a general tuning method that makes sense when thinking in terms of interval ratios first, as expected when tuning is presented only as a mathematical problem.
 It is optimal for instruments of low inharmonicity, and low amounts of change in inharmonicity across pitch, like the middle of a Steinway.
 However, most pianos are not Steinways, most pianos have arbitrary levels of inharmonicity, and most concert music spans many octaves.

-Smaller ratios are now favored when piano tuning by ear because the beats can more easily be “felt”, because the beats are faster.
+Smaller ratios are now favored when piano tuning by ear because the beats can more easily be "felt", because the beats are faster.
 That is, the tuning errors are more significant as beats when tuning smaller intervals, so it is easier to mitigate beat errors of the smaller intervals.
 However, faster beats are also harder to converge on.

 Beat counting itself has theoretical flaws which defy the common sense notion that consonance is much easier felt than the specifics of a dissonance.
 It is possible to reformulate tuning as a distribution of consonance with known dissonant effects, allowing any ear to keep a piano tuning maintained with nominal musical training.